Dino (film)

-Dino is a 1957 film directed by Thomas Carr, written by Reginald Rose, and starring Sal Mineo, Brian Keith and Susan Kohner.
+Dino is a 1957 American drama film directed by Thomas Carr, written by Reginald Rose, and starring Sal Mineo, Brian Keith and Susan Kohner.
 It was an adaptation of a teleplay of the same name originally broadcast in 1956 on Westinghouse Studio One.
-The picture was released as part of a double feature in April 1957 and the running time is 94 minutes.
+The picture was released as part of a double feature in April 1957.

 Plot

 The film opens as Dino (Sal Mineo) is released from a juvenile detention center where he has spent several years for taking part in a murder of a night watchmen when he was 13 years old.
 He is brought by his case worker Mr. Mandel to Larry Sheridan (Brian Keith), a case worker at the local settlement house, for therapy.
 While initially hesitant to take on a new patient due to his heavy workload, he agrees to see Dino and continues seeing him after he meets the troubled young man.